 An increase in technology utilization

-The rise in technology has only increased the amount of additional knowledge that nurses must have upon entering the field.
+The great increase of technology has only increased the amount of additional knowledge that nurses must have upon entering the field.
 Nursing schools and programs are now utilizing more technology into their curriculum because of this increasing trend.

 Technology has helped increase the quality of the healthcare system as a whole, and nurses are finding it more beneficial to understand a variety of computer systems and medical records systems.
 The increase in technology utilization at the educational level of nursing will lead to more technologically competent nursing staff at hospitals across the country.

-If you were to combine all of the emerging trends in nursing education as well as the nursing field as a whole, you would see that it all comes down to an increase in knowledge.
-Patients are more knowledgeable, as are nurses, doctors, healthcare professionals, and technological advances.
-All of these improvements to the healthcare industry has required nurses to be more competent and smarter than they ever were before.
+Looking at the emerging trends in healthcare and nursing, it is apparent that trends in nursing education include increasing knowledge and health awareness.
+Patients are more knowledgeable, as are nurses, doctors, healthcare professionals, and there are continuous technological advances.
+All of these improvements to the healthcare industry have required nurses to be more competent and smarter than they ever were before.